SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteconnectioninfo.md

 # QuoteConnectionInfo

-A Quote Connection is set up in the SuperOffice Admin client.
-It collects the parameters needed to talk to a single ERP client and gives it a name and an id.
+A **quote connection** is set up in the SuperOffice Admin client.
+It collects the parameters needed to talk to a single ERP client and gives it a name and an ID.

-Quote connections will be stored in the table "QuoteConnection" in the CRM database.
+Quote connections will be stored in the table`QuoteConnection` in the CRM database.

 ## int CRMConnectionId